 Cat fountains must absolutely have food safe glazes, but what makes a glaze food safe?
 It is not simply a matter of containing no lead, rather, as is explained below, there are a several factors which determine if a glaze is indeed food safe.
 How can you know?

 Clearly, you have to know what is in the glaze.
-For centuries lead was used in glazes as a flux, to significantly lower the melting point temperature, thus saving considerably on fuel costs and firing time.
-It also gave great colors.
+For centuries lead was, and in many countries still is used in glazes as a flux, to significantly lower the melting point temperature, thus saving considerably on fuel costs and firing time.
 You can be fairly certain that any pottery made in America will contain no lead, due to legal regulations.
 How about if the cat fountain comes from China?
 Are they stringent about this?
-There is no way to know.
-But beyond that, there is a great deal more to being ‘food safe’ than containing no lead.
+There is no way to know but given the savings use of lead gives, it seems not likely.
+Beyond that, there is a great deal more to being ‘food safe’ than containing no lead.

 Rather than buying ready made glazes for our cat fountains, as many potters do, we make our glazes from raw minerals.
 Not only does this make it possible for us to be continually creating new colors and effects, this is the only way to know exactly how much of what minerals a glaze contains and to be able to certify that they are stable and food safe.

 We base all our glaze recipes on the principles laid down by the incredibly extensive research of scientists/potters, Ron Roy and John Hesselberth as expressed in their book, Mastering Cone Six Glazes, which provides recipes for base glazes which can then be used to create a variety of new glazes.
 By observing the authors’ recommendations for limits for which minerals and what percentage of colorants to use, we are assured of the highest quality, safest glazes while being able to continually experiment and come up with new colors.